Skip to main content

 Specific information

-There are several patient information leaflets available which may provide specific details regarding your appointment.
+There are patient information leaflets available which may provide specific details regarding your appointment.
+You can also find the department you are visiting for more information or advice.

 Is it okay to ask lots of questions?